flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/07_landing.md

 `ILS LOCALIZER & GLIDESLOPE....................................
 ESTABLISHED`<br/>
 `FLAPS 2 ..............................................................
 SET`<br/>

+??? tip "Missed Approach"
     At this point, we would prepare the aircraft for a possible missed approach and go-around by setting the go-around altitude in the FCU (see *MISSED APPR* procedure in the charts).
 We skip this for this beginner guide.

+??? tip "2000 feet and below"
-**At 2000 feet above ground level, things start to move very quickly.**

-To set us up for the final approach we do the following steps:
+    **At 2000 feet above ground level, things start to move very quickly.** To set us up for the final approach we do the following steps.
+Get the landing gear down, turn on the `RWY TURN OFF LIGHT`, set `FLAPS` to 3, confirm the `AUTOBRAKE` is set to our desired level, arm `GROUND SPOILERS`, and make sure our other `EXTERIOR LIGHTS` are on.

 `LANDING GEAR ........................................................
 DOWN`<br/>
 `RWY TURN OFF LIGHT ....................................................
 ON`<br/>